Sam-NB/northbay-gstn-kaf-elas/README.md

 Nasa splits their outputs into Level products.
 Level 0 products are closer to raw unprocessed data.
 As you rise to Levels 1 and 2 you start to see more human readable image and text output for example:

-Here we see a couple of imags of AQUA's 4 minute fly over in range of the Ohio us-east-2 groundstation and pointing it's sensors towards the Atlantic Ocean.
+Here we see a couple of images from AQUA's 4 minute fly over in range of the Ohio us-east-2 groundstation and pointing it's sensors towards the Atlantic Ocean.
 We can see the landmass around Nova Scotia as well as the cloudcover for that day.

 [<img src="./images/MYD14.20090165802.png" alt="Actual Downlinked Landmass Photo" class="size-full wp-image-6192 aligncenter" width="512" />](./images/MYD14.20090165802.png)